 - The 80 item limit really hurts.
 So make sure you only bring along stuff that's essential.
 As per the previous note, Disrupter Pulse Launchers and Thermal Shok Launchers are plentiful and can be scavenged off the aliens, so you will not need to bring great quantities of them in.
 Concentrate on the essentials like MC Disruptors, Medi-Kits, Sonic weapons, ammo and close combat weapons.
 Additionally, there are few Sonic Pulsers in the T'Leth levels, so be prepared to bring an extra helping of them if you wish to use them.

 - Spread out!
 Especially on the first level.
 You don't want a Disruptor Pulse Launcher to take out half your squad, do you?

-- There's more light than on Mars's surface, so incendiary ammo is less useful (though not completely useless).
+- There's more light than on Mars's surface, so incendiary ammo is less useful than in the final mission of Enemy Unknown (though not completely useless).

 - The level 2 map is always the same layout.
 If you have enough sonic cannons or disrupter pulse torpedoes, you can cut a short-cut through to the exit of this map.
 From the entry point, head south and once you reach the first large hallway with the rail on the upper level, head up and cut your way through the rail and through several walls to the east.
 In time you will arrive at the final stretch that leads to the exit chamber, a large brown room with an open floor and drums spaced evenly along the walls.
 Note taking this path instantly takes you through the most dangerous part of the map, the area where the tentaculats and deep-ones reside.